All Episodes

 So today, as I said, we're going off the beaten path a little bit.

-And we're going to discuss a little bit of an adventure that I went on.
+And we're going to discuss a little bit of an adventure that I went on a little bit accidentally and some of the feelings that came up because of it.

 Okay.

-So, just to start things off, give a little bit of context for how this ball got rolling.
+So to just start things off, give a little bit of context for how this ball got rolling.

 As Alex's bankruptcy case has gone on, I've tried to limit the amount that we cover that subject just for a number of reasons that I hope people understand.